Typical clinical presentation of acne lesions affecting facial skin.

 PROFESSIONAL TRAINING

-Dermatologic skin renewal procedures used in acne-related indications require proper clinical training and understanding of skin physiology.
+Dermatologic skin renewal procedures used in acne-related indications require a precise understanding of skin physiology, lesion morphology, and procedural sequencing.